Using Cereal Bowls and Car Crashes to Understand Virginia Geology

 Source: Virginia Department of Energy, Mapping Seismic Hazards in Virginia and Seismic History of Virginia (Figure 6)

 The crystalline bedrock underneath the more-recent limestone in Florida was once part of Africa.
-That bedrock was part of the African plate (one of the clumps of Rice Krispies) before it smashed into the North American plate (the Cheerios).
-When the continents split up and the Atlantic Ocean formed, the Florida chunk of that African plate broke off and was left behind.3
+That bedrock was a component of the African plate (one of the clumps of Rice Krispies) before it smashed into the North American plate (the Cheerios) in the Alleghenian Orogeny which formed the supercontinent of Pangea.
+When Pangea split up and the Atlantic Ocean formed, the Florida chunk of that African plate broke off and was left behind.3

 The original chunk of Cheerios is about one billion years old.
 It expanded gradually on the edge, as limestone deposits accumulated in the adjacent ocean, for another 600 million years.
 Much of central and eastern Virginia, like the Florida bedrock, has been attached to North America for only the last 300 million years.